 International Standards on Auditing requires auditors to identify a presumed risk of management override of control.
 This presumed risk cannot be rebutted by the auditor.
-This recognises that management may be able to override controls that are in place to present inaccurate or even fraudulent financial reports.
+This recognises that management is in a unique position to perpetrate fraud because of management's ability to manipulate accounting records and prepare fraudulent financial statements by overriding controls that otherwise appear to be operating effectively.